igor-toporet/SampleCashRegister/Doc/2 - Vision and Scope.md

 ## Receipt

 The problem of printing the final receipt for the order is pretty interesting and provides spacious opportunities for _understandability_ and _readability_ enhancements as well as possibilities to apply different design patterns.
-Although it is so attractive, at the moment it will be not implemented nevertheless.
+Although it is so attractive, at the moment it won't be implemented nevertheless.